COVID Update - February 16th

-We will continue our winter operations with the same modifications.
+We will continue our winter operations with the same modifications that we started the season with.
 Our trails will remain open, our groomers will continue to groom as the snow falls.
-We ask that while using the trails that you maintain social distancing and please refrain from congregating at the trailhead before and after use.
-If you are unable to social distance yourself, then please where a mask from your vehicle to the trailhead.
+We ask that while using the trails you maintain social distancing and please refrain from congregating at the trailhead before and after use.
+If you are unable to social distance yourself, then please wear a mask from your vehicle to the trailhead.

-Our office will be staffed for trail safety from 9:00 am to 8:00 pm but closed to the public.
-Washroom facilities will not be available, we do have a port a potty on site by our office.
+Our office is now open to the public for business and will be staffed for trail safety from 9:00 am to 8:00 pm.
+Our maximum capacity is 7 at a time in the building.
+We will continue to have the port-a-potty on site by our office.
 Face masks are required.

-We will be offering a limited curbside service during the lockdown.
-This means we will offer day and evening trail passes for skiing, snowshoeing and fat biking.
+We will continue to offer curbside service for those who may prefer it.
 Debit or Credit payment only.
 There is also the online option to purchase your trail pass and you can use your phone for proof of purchase or print a copy to keep with you.
-Please remember that online purchases must be used the day of purchasing.
+Please remember that online purchases must be used the day of purchasing

 We will NOW be offering Phone Reservations for Ski Equipment rentals.
 We highly encourage calling and reserving as we cannot guarantee there will be equipment if you just show up to rent.
 Curbside snowshoe rentals will still be available.
 Please call ahead so we can be prepared.
 705-256-7258.